0xekez/semistack/docs/Notes.md

 **Small Case:** For example, we're already working under the assumption that we can tell if a variable is global or local a parse time.
 Because Lust only allows the creation of local variables as arguments to functions, when generating code for a function, any variable that is referenced that is not an argument to that function must be global.

 **Our Case:** With closures this gets a little more complicated, but I still think it's possible.
-Lets go ahead and assume we've implemented some sort of upvalue like Lua has.
+Let's go ahead and assume we've implemented some sort of upvalue like Lua has.

 Say we see a symbol.
 First, we check if it's a local variable.
 To do that we just look at the function were currently compiling, if the symbol is one of its arguments then we're done.
 Otherwise, we look at the local variables for the function that this one belongs to, etc, etc. If it's not in any of those, then it must be a global variable.